 And that’s where the metaphor breaks down.
 With physical locks, there’s always a way to pick them, saw them, or melt them open.
 And if a lock is robust enough to resist all but the most motivated (and well-financed) lock-pickers, then the lock itself is probably too expensive for the general public.

-Encryption, however, is not a physical lock—it is software.
-Once written, it costs virtually nothing to maintain and distribute.
+Encryption, however, is not a physical lock—it is mathematics.
+Once written into code, it costs virtually nothing to maintain and distribute.
 That’s important because the more things we encrypt, the stronger our online privacy.
 If only the sensitive information is encrypted, encryption becomes a signal to surveillance organizations that the information inside is worth monitoring!

-But more important, unlike physical locks, encryption is protected by the laws of mathematics, which are unbreakable in the purest sense possible.
+The laws of mathematics are unbreakable in the purest sense possible.
 The standard encryption algorithm RSA, for example, is based on factoring or solving a multiplication problem in reverse.

 It’s easy to multiply two prime numbers to get a substantial number (hundreds of digits long), but you’d need a supercomputer and more than a few lifetimes to waste if you wanted to figure out which two numbers you started with.

 Encryption works.
 Properly implemented strong crypto systems are one of the few things that you can rely on.